DataDog/hiring-engineers/answers.md

 ## Final Thoughts

 This is my first time working with a lot of this technology.
 At every chance where I could choose the technologies I chose something I was less familiar with.
 Postgres over MySql, Vagrant over Docker, etc. I thought these exercises would be a good opportunity to increase my knowledge of these tools, which is great for me, but may impact the quality of the explanations.
 If there are any inaccuracies or silly mistakes I made when using these tools I would appreciate correction.

+Also I wouldn't recommend anyone follow the project structure in this repo.
+As I installed more thing onto the vagrant image, I kept trying out different styling of writing scripts, I left them all in as examples.
+I think the best method is where I would just keep copying of all the config files and then copy them to their apppriate directories with the Vagrantfile, doing inline script and using sed and copying from the example files seems unstable and difficult to read to me, but they are options.

-Another new tool I learned was [bfg](https://rtyley.github.io/bfg-repo-cleaner/), at some point in the process I accidentally uploaded an api key to GitHub.
+A new tool I learned was [bfg](https://rtyley.github.io/bfg-repo-cleaner/), at some point in the process I accidentally uploaded an api key to GitHub.
 This is just a trial account and I immediately updated my keys through the website, but I thought it would be cool to use bfg to also scrape my history clean.
 [Here](https://github.com/draav/hiring-engineers/commit/fbd9edf19f5322a20783b7a14786fc4d88450f3e#diff-e4e349f3dcefcaa939b79b899a041181) is an example of a file that had it's text replaced.

-My final new tool I'll talk about is the laptop I'm developing on.
+My final thing I'll talk about is the laptop I'm developing on.
 I just got a used laptop a week or two back to code on (My main desktop is just a time sink of Reddit and Steam games).
 I installed Debian, since I've never used Linux outside of a VM.
 Writing this guide has given me a great chance to flesh out my development environment and figure out what tools I like best.
-It also let me tackle some interesting challenges like getting virtualization working in order to use Vagrant.
+It also let me tackle some interesting challenges like getting virtualization working in order to use Vagrant, since that is disabled by default with most installations.

 If you've made it this far, thanks for reading.